Critically Endangered Turtles That Might Disappear Forever

 Cuora trifasciata (Chinese three-banded box turtle)

-As an Amazon Associate, I earn from qualifying purchases.
-Cuora trifasciata, commonly known as the Golden Coin Turtle, is a critically endangered species of box turtle native to Southeast Asia.
-Known for its striking yellow-striped carapace, this turtle is highly valued in traditional medicine and the pet trade, leading to severe population declines.
-Scientific Classification…
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Cuora trifasciata, commonly known as the Golden Coin Turtle, is a critically endangered species of box turtle native to Southeast Asia.
+Known for its striking yellow-striped carapace, this turtle is highly valued in traditional medicine…

 -